amnuxoll/EpSem/root/readme.txt

 When developing against the framework, try not to modify anything in the framework package.
 As this is an evolving project it may be the case that you need to add support for something that is not yet supported, but this should be rare at this point.
 Instead, use utils/agents/environments for building out your project.
-An example where this might be necessary is adding new introspection capabilities (see Introspection below).
+An example where modification might be necessary is adding new introspection capabilities (see Introspection below).

 Important: Be sure to regularly run unit tests.
 If changes you made break any tests, be sure to dig into why, especially for shared utility classes.
 The correct thing to do is almost never to change the expected result unless you are